-Michael first encountered acupuncture 15 years ago through his martial arts training in Tai Chi and Seven Star Praying Mantis Kung Fu.
-As traditional Chinese martial arts, both incorporate elements of health and energy cultivation, alongside teaching the fundamentals of Eastern philosophy and medicine.
+Michael first encountered Chinese medicine almost 20 years ago through his martial arts training in Tai Chi, Qi Gong and Seven Star Praying Mantis Kung Fu.
+These arts incorporate elements of health and energy cultivation, alongside teaching the fundamentals of Eastern philosophy and medicine.

-Michael uses a range of traditional Chinese medicine methods in his clinic, including acupuncture, electro acupuncture, cupping, gua sha, tuina massage techniques and moxabustion to offer a full holistic health service to patients.
+Michael uses a range of traditional Chinese medicine methods in his clinic, including acupuncture, electro acupuncture, cupping, Gua Sha, Tui Na massage and moxibustion to offer a full holistic health service to patients.